Mozartted/Mozartted/README.md

 I spend an awful amount of time coding and debugging.
 And more recently I've been working on this new product called Coincord.
 A side project turned into a full-scale product.
 I wish I could feature more of it, but you can learn more about coincord here [https://coincord.co](https://coincord.co)

-With that said, here's a highlight of some of my projects and their
+With that said, Here are some interesting things about me.
 - 🔭 I’m currently working on Coincord, Blockchain-related projects, Opensource Web3 projects.
 - 🌱 I’m currently learning about Smart contract security.
 - 👯 I’m looking to collaborate on open source projects.